 Retail sales: key indicators on the value of retail sales.Jump to full report >>

-The average weekly value of internet sales in Great Britain was £839.1 million in October 2015.
+The average weekly value of internet sales in Great Britain was £1.2 billion in September 2017.

 Online sales increased year-on-year by 14.0% and by 2.4% on the month, accounting for approximately 16.0% of all retail spending.

 The value of sales in food stores in the three months to September 2017 was up 2.3% on the same period last year.

 The value of sales in non-food stores was up 4.3% on last year.